VeeamHub/veeam-vbr-sdk-go/README.md

 ```bash
 make generate
 ```
 It will remove the previous version and generate the new one.
-The result of generation will be placed into the `vbrclient` directory.
+The result of generation will be placed into the `pkg/client` directory.
 The default value for specification is `./spec/openapi_spec.yaml`.
 To change it use the following command:
 ```bash
 make generate golang_spec=<path_to_specification>
 ```

 ## How to use

+### Complete examples
+You can find complete examples in the `pkg/client` directory, in the `example_test.go` file.
+Examples made as a [Testable Examples](https://go.dev/blog/examples).

 ### Create client and authenticate
 Create a new client via vbrapi.NewClient()